PayPal Fee Calculator

 Frequently Asked Questions

-What are PayPal's standard fees for commercial transactions?
+What are PayPal's standard fees for commercial transactions in 2026?

 How does the fixed fee impact small vs. large transactions?